 “It was a privilege to be there to minister to everyone.”

-Uncle Jim chose cremation with no viewing.
+Uncle Jim chose cremation with no public viewing.
 A cousin of Paul’s wanted to see Uncle Jim privately at the funeral home to say her goodbyes.
-Beth and I wanted to go, but Aunt June and her other daughter, Kimberly, did not.

 “Mom, it was important for people to be able to see him if they wanted to,” Beth said.

-We entered the room and immediately saw him on a metal table in a small room with a few cabinets; they typically used this room to put makeup on the deceased.
-The atmosphere was sterile, but that did not deter us from sharing warm family memories.
+She opened the door, and we stepped into the room.
+Immediately, saw him lying on a metal table in a small space with a few cabinets—this room was typically used to apply makeup to the deceased.
+The atmosphere felt sterile, but that did not stop us from sharing warm family memories as we gathered around him.

-As I closed the door, I looked back and said, “I’ll see you in Heaven."
+As I closed the door, I glanced back and said, ”I’ll see you in Heaven.”

 No comments: